 When both parents agree as part of a settlement.

-If you are in a custody dispute, or divorce is imminent, you should contact Vidrio, park, and Jarvis today to schedule a consultation so you can make informed decisions about how to proceed.
+If you are in a custody dispute, or divorce is imminent, you should contact Vidrio & Jarvis today to schedule a consultation so you can make informed decisions about how to proceed.